What we do

 Co-working on heritage issues with local communities

-IFAS-Recherche invited COSMO-ART to organise a research seminar on the theme of Co-working on heritage issues with local communities on the IFAS-Recherche premises.
+At the invitation of IFAS-Recherche, COSMO-ART organised a research seminar which took place at the IFAS premises.
+The theme of the seminar was: Co-working on heritage issues with local communities.
 The COSMO-ART team took the opportunity to invite colleagues and students from the Universities of the Witwatersrand and Johannesburg.
-The afternoon was organised around the following seven presentations.
+The seminar lasted a full afternoon and included the following seven presentations:

 The discussions highlighted the importance of understanding the socio-spatial contexts in which research takes place.
-They also emphasised (1) the necessity of making the content of the research explicit, so as not to raise expectations that cannot be met, and (2) working over a long period of time, giving regular feedback to the communities involved on the progress of the research.
+They also emphasised the need (1) to make the content of the research explicit, so as not to raise expectations that cannot be met, and (2) work over a long period of time, giving regular feedback to the communities involved on the progress of the research.

 3rd biannual COSMO-ART meeting